wunderio/drupal-project/docs/rollout-lando-to-ddev-upgrade.md

 ./vendor/bin/codecept --env=ddev "$@"
 ```

-### 3.2 sh-files in Lando and in DDEV
+### 4.2 sh-files in Lando and in DDEV

 In Lando projects, there might be custom sh or bash files that contain custom commands to perform different actions, e.g. database synchronisation from the cloud environment.

 In order for you to integrate these to DDEV environment, you just need to copy the sh-files from the lando folder to your DDEV commands folder.
-Please take a look at the next 2 screenshots from Raisio project:
+Please take a look at the next 2 example folder structures from Raisio project:

 ```
 client-fi-raisio/